AI movie maker for cinematic storytelling | HeyGen

 Visualize movie concepts to present ideas confidently.
 Share scenes that help secure approvals or greenlights faster.

 Start with a script, prompt, or storyboard idea and watch HeyGen bring characters and environments to life.
-Create films faster while staying creative and focused on the story.
+Create movies faster while staying creative and focused on the story.

-Change pacing, visuals, or performance quickly in the video editing process and keep iterating.
+Change pacing, visuals, or performance quickly in the video editing process and iterate continuously.
 You guide camera movement, narration, and sound while AI handles the heavy production work.

 Export ready-to-watch movie scenes and share them on any platform.
 Every version can be reviewed and improved to bring you closer to your storytelling goal.